The Boris Johnson Brexit Bus Lie:

 Westminster funds London at a higher rate per head than Wales, but because of the EU’s policy to encourage equality Wales receives a bigger share from the EU.
 However, the Westminster government’s own estimates project that £5bn will be lost to the Welsh economy if the UK leaves the EU and this will be much worse if the UK leaves without a deal.

-What has Boris Johnson said about the bus lie since the referendum?
+5. What has Johnson said about the bus lie since the referendum?

 Almost the immediately after the referendum many Leave politicians admitted there was no £350 million a week going to the NHS and that even if there was a Brexit bonus it could not all be allocated to the NHS.
 Despite this in September 2017 Boris Johnson revived the £350 million claim in a 4,000-word essay in the Daily Telegraph.

 This prompted a critical response from Sir David Norgrove, UK Statistics Chief, who said the then foreign secretary’s use of the £350 million figure was “a clear misuse of official statistics”.
 In his response to UK Statistics criticism of his use of the figure Johnson said his words had been interpreted in a crassly simplistic way and that it was a “wilful distortion”.
 In other words Johnson was admitting that the Brexit bus claim was untrue all along.

 In July 2017, Dominic Cummings claimed Brexit may have been “an error”.
 In a late night exchange on Twitter, Cummings said the referendum was a “dumb idea” before trying other ways of taking back some control from Brussels.